Noah-Huppert/alligator-wasm-alloc/README.md

 ```

 ## Debugging
-Due to the lack of debugging support for Web Assembly
+Due to the lack of debugging support for WebAssembly
 debugging is easier to do in a native binary format
 like that of 32-bit libc systems (See [Debugging Targets](#debugging-targets)).